Asymmetric All-Pay Auctions with Spillovers

 Let each Player $i\in I:=\{1,2\}$ choose a score in $[0,\infty)$.
 Suppose $i$ values the prize at $\mu_i(s_i)[ 1 - h_i(s_i - s_{-i})]$, where $\mu_i(s_i)$ is the player's objective value of the prize and $h_i(s_i - s_{-i})$ is the share of the winnings that is unappreciated due to regret.
 Each player pays the cost $c_i(s_i)$ whether they win or lose.
 So payoffs are

 for any $\alpha_i \in [0,1)$.
 We assume all functions are continuously differentiable with $c'(s) > 0$ and $h_i'(s) \geq 0$.
 Moreover, $\mu(0) > h(0) = c(0) = 0$ and $c'(s) > \mu'(s)$ for each $s$, so that lower bids are preferable even with no regret.
-Intuitively, the regret function, $h$, should not exceed one.\footnote{Note that this is not a technical requirement.} The equilibrium strategies will admit closed-form solutions.\footnote{The derivation of this closed-form solution uses Proposition \ref{thm:laplace2} in the next section.}
+Intuitively, the regret function, $h$, should not exceed one.
+Though, this is not a technical requirement.
+We can solve for the equilibrium with two Players using Proposition \ref{thm:laplace2} and we can extend this equilibrium the game with any number of identical players or prizes using Theorem \ref{thm:symmetric-nplayer}.

-\begin{example} Let $\mu_i(s) := \omega_i \in \left( 0, \frac{1}{2} \right)$, $h_i(s) = \frac{s^2}{2}$ and $c_i(s) := s - \frac{s^2}{2}$ for $s \in \left[ 0, 1 \right]$.
+\begin{example} Let $\mu_i(s) := \omega_i \in \left( 0, \frac{1}{2} \right)$, $h_i(s) = s^2/2$ and $c_i(s) := s - s^2/2$ for $s \in \left[ 0, 1 \right]$.
 Then,

 Without loss of generality, let $\omega_1 \geq \omega_2$, implying Player 1 receives a non-negative payoff.
 Player 1 will thus play a truncated exponential distribution with parameter $1$ and support $[0,-\log(1 - \omega_2)]$.
 Her expected score will be: